aws/karpenter-provider-aws/website/content/en/preview/concepts/setup.md

 ```

 ### AllowSSMReadActions
-The AllowSSMReadActions Sid allows the Karpenter controller to read SSM parameters (`ssm:GetParameter`) from the current region.
+The AllowSSMReadActions Sid allows the Karpenter controller to read SSM parameters (`ssm:GetParameter`) from the current region for SSM parameters generated by ASW services.

 **NOTE**: If potentially sensitive information is stored in SSM parameters, you could consider restricting access to these messages further.
 ```